-In literature, many security assurance approaches can be found.
-However, measuring the security of the software system using these approaches is still a very complex and tricky process.
-These approaches are also not enough to measure the accurate security level of the system because these approaches are either considered only a single aspect of assurance like threat/vulnerability or security requirements or do not include the importance of the different security requirements to the system under evaluation.
+There are many approaches to security assurance in the literature; however, measuring the security of a software system is still a complex and tricky process.
+These approaches do not accurately measure the system's security level because they either consider only one aspect of assurance, such as threats/vulnerabilities, or do not consider the significance of the various security requirements to the system under evaluation.
 Considering this fact, Katt and Prasher \cite{katt2018quantitative} developed a security assurance framework incorporating both security assurance and vulnerabilities.
-The proposed method is quantitative.
+The proposed method is quantitative